MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/install-crescendo.md

 Install-PSResource Microsoft.PowerShell.Crescendo -Reinstall
 ```

-The **AllowClobber**, **Force**, or **Reinstall** parameters are only necessary when you have an
+The **Force** or **Reinstall** parameters are only necessary when you have an older version of
-older version of Crescendo installed.
-However, these parameters work whether you have a previous
-version or not.
+Crescendo installed.
+However, these parameters work whether you have a previous version or not.

-Like the modules that ship with PowerShell, the Crescendo module does not include help.
-Run the
-following command to get the latest help content:
+The Crescendo module includes full help content.
+However, to ensure you have the latest help, run
+the following command:

 ```powershell
 Update-Help Microsoft.PowerShell.Crescendo -Force